AiCorsair/Python-Case-Study-IMDb-Movie-Reviews-Sentiment-Analysis-with-NLP/README.md

 ![image](https://github.com/user-attachments/assets/16f95349-c515-44ae-a08d-92d9f9b32559)

-Based on the table above:
+Based on the tables above:

 - The Logistic Regression model performs best in both the baseline and optimized versions, followed by Naïve Bayes, Random Forest, and AdaBoost.